-For Alberta lawyers, consider including this course as a CPD learning activity in your mandatory annual Continuing Professional Development Plan as required by the Law Society of Alberta.
+For Alberta lawyers, consider including this course as a CPD learning activity in your annual Continuing Professional Development Plan.

 Unlike other jurisdictions, the Law Society of Alberta’s CPD Program does not have a mandatory minimum number of accredited hours to be counted towards CPD.
-It is mandatory however, that lawyers in Alberta make an annual CPD declaration that they have made a CPD Plan including a range of learning activities relevant to their professional development.

 Rule 67.
 1 defines continuing professional development as any learning activity that is:

 - relevant to the professional needs of a lawyer;